edgexfoundry/device-rest-go/README.md

 EdgeX device service for REST protocol

-This device service supports two-way communication.
-REST server provides easy way for 3'rd party applications, such as Point of Sale, CV Analytics, etc., to push data into EdgeX via the REST protocol.
-REST client allows EdgeX to send GET and PUT request to end device.
+This device service supports two-way communication for commanding.
+REST endpoints provides easy way for 3'rd party applications, such as Point of Sale, CV Analytics, etc., to push async data into EdgeX via the REST protocol.
+Commands allows EdgeX to send GET and PUT request to end device.

 ## Runtime Prerequisite